 We’re all spending a little (read: a LOT) more time in our houses these days, thanks to travel restrictions, new work-from-home arrangements, and shelter-in-place orders.
 So now’s the perfect time for a deep clean to flush out any toxins that might be lurking around your home.

 - Make the skincare swap.
 Your skin is your largest organ, and it absorbs a lot of what you put on it, good or bad.
 That’s why ingredient safety is so crucial, especially for pregnant moms and babies.
 Swap out potentially harmful conventional baby care and skincare with nontoxic products for baby and mom.
-Pipette’s formulas are safer because we blacklist over 2000 potentially harmful ingredients from our products, and use only super-clean ingredients that actually nourish and replenish skin.
+Pipette’s formulas are safer because we banned over 2000 potentially harmful ingredients from our products, and use only super-clean ingredients that actually nourish and replenish skin.
 Want to check the toxicity of other skincare products you own?
 Check the Environmental Working Group’s Skin Deep database, which scientifically analyzes over 70,000 personal care products and gives each one a safety grade.
 (Ours get the highest possible safety ratings!)

 - Go organic—with your furniture.
 Did you know that traditional mattresses and upholstery can harbor chemicals that may be harmful to your health?
 When it’s time to invest in a new mattress or piece of upholstered furniture, look for products that have Global Organic Textile Standard (GOTS) certification, and aren’t coated with chemical flame retardants, which have been shown to accumulate more in kids than in adults (probably because those littles are always putting things in their mouths!)